-1) They should be small: more than 6-8 will require very long meetings or either someone will stay quiet.
+1) They should be small: More than 6–8 people will require very long meetings or either someone will stay quiet.

 4) There must be commitment to attend except in emergency.
 Don’t enter a group until you have counted the cost.

-5) There should be accountability to each other: that is, we ought not to feel put out when a group asks if we have followed through on a resolution.
+5) There should be accountability to each other: We ought not to feel put out when a group asks if we have followed through on a resolution.

 6) The aim of every group should be, in general, the “advancement and joy” of each other’s faith (Philippians 1:25) and the “stirring up” of each other’s love (Hebrews 10:24).
 No group should view fellowship as an end in itself (though it is precious!).
 The aim is the transformation of our lives for the sake of winning others to Christ and bringing honor to his name.